BLOG

 When Wisconsin’s county clerks declare election results final without verifying the correct winners, they are allowing computer programmers to pick the candidates who will govern us.1 They don’t supervise these programmers.
 They don’t know even know who or where they are.2

 As to the other questions: I don’t know whether the Russians or anyone else tampered with the voting machines in 2016 and 2018.
-No one does.
+No one does because no one checks.3 How is that not scandal enough?

 Wisconsin’s election officials just seal our paper ballots on Election Night and leave them sealed until it’s time to destroy them two years later.
 No one ever knows if the paper ballots tell a different story than the computer tapes.

 And I don’t know whether Russian criminals are planning to mess with the voting machines in 2020.
-I know that it is wise to assume they are.
+I do know it is wise to assume they are.
 Most importantly, I know it will be criminally negligent if our county clerks make no effort to detect and correct any hacks that might get by the security system.

 Call your Wisconsin County Clerk today and say: “Surely you understand that you cannot guarantee the security of our voting machines.
 Too much is outside your control.
 The only thing you can secure is the election results, and you can do that only by using our paper ballots in hand-counted audits during the county canvass to make sure you certify only the correct winners.
 Get busy now on developing audit procedures for the 2020 elections.”